StevenTraboulay/PasswordGenerator.github.io/README.md

 we were provided with some basic CSS however I made it much more appealing by addint a background, aligning the texts, adding a button animation and the overall look to be interesting to look at.

+I then removed the Array to a seperate data sheet, so that the coding can be cleaner, and easier to follow and no clutter.

 after several pushes to the master the product was finished.